taranjeet/dotfiles/README.md

 done
 unset file

-To use .gitconfig, simply move it to the home folder
+# To use .gitconfig, simply move it to the home folder
+# or create a symlink
+ln -sf ~/.dotfiles/.gitconfig ~/.gitconfig

 ```